 This is not an easy trek, and I would suggest taking plenty of food and water with you.
-If you prefer, you can rent a bike and pedal your way into Mont Baron.
+If you prefer, you can rent a bike and pedal your way into Mont Boron.
 Although you will feel very tired at the end, I promise all the views are well worth it.

 Pin this now

 To celebrate such an epic walk, I recommend going back to the Old Town and finding Fenocchio Glacier, to enjoy Nice's best Italian gelato.
 Here, we discovered such a great variety of gelato, we spent 20 minutes deciding what flavours we want to try.
 If you are feeling adventurous, pick the rosemary, lavender, viola or even the olive flavoured gelato.
 You should also reward yourself with a nice glass of wine and a well-deserved meal.